hambrosia/log-parser/README.md

 # Log Parser
-Log parser is a Python implementation of a log parser, intended to take log files and provide useful information or insights.
+Log Parser is a Python implementation of a log parser, intended to take log files and provide useful information or insights.

+## Requirements and Installation
+* Ensure Python interpreter is located at: `/usr/bin/python3` or update shebang in `log_parser.py` to reference the location of the interpreter on your system.
+* Ensure the script is executable. `chmod 755 log_parser.py` or `chmod + log_parser.py` allows execution
+* Install requirements from `requirements.txt`.

-## Current Version
+## Current Features
+The current version has support for the following log file formats and functions:

+* Supported formats: NGINX access logs
-The current version has support for just one function, printing approximate location (Country, State), device type (Mobile, Desktop, Tablet), and browser (Chrome, Firefox, Safari, etc.) to a CSV file.
+* Supported functions: print approximate location (Country, State), device type (Mobile, Desktop, Tablet), and browser (Chrome, Firefox, Safari, etc.) to a CSV file.